 Hybrids are typically more disease-resistant than heirlooms since they’ve been bred for this trait.
 However, there are some exceptions.
 When purchasing tomato seeds, read about the disease resistance of each variety.

 What is the best eating tomato?

-Brandywine tomatoes of all colors are famous for their taste – these are large beefsteak tomatoes.
-Paul Robison tomatoes have an interesting smoky flavor.
+Brandy wine tomatoes of all colours are famous for their taste – these are large beefsteak tomatoes.
+Paul Robison tomatoes have an interesting smoky flavour.
 Black Krim and Cherokee Purple are popular varieties for taste.
 For canning or paste tomatoes, popular varieties are San Marzano, Roma, and Jersey Devil.
 There are hundreds of varieties of tomatoes out there to try, however!

 What are the disadvantages of hybrid seeds?

 The main disadvantage of hybrid seeds is that they are sterile, which means you can’t save the seeds from your plants to grow next year.
-Additionally, hybrids may be less flavorful than heirlooms.
+Additionally, hybrids may be less flavourful than heirlooms.

 What are the disadvantages of heirloom seeds?

 One downside of growing heirlooms is that they can be more susceptible to disease.
 Additionally, heirloom seeds can be more expensive than hybrid seeds.